First in a Series

 Three students – Walter Weis, 69; Hengyu Cao, 19; Tony Ayala, 23 – were interviewed by this reporter about what they considered the most pressing issues in their lives at the start of the fall semester.

 Walter Weis, 69, is majoring in media studies with a focus in journalism.
 He said he was concerned about healthcare in America.
 He’s a junior who lives in Queens.
-The interview took place an hallway on the fifth floor in the North Building.
+The interview took place in an hallway on the fifth floor in the North Building.
 “Healthcare is awful.
 We need universal healthcare in this country,” said Weis, wearing a green shirt and blue jeans.
 “There’s too many sicknesses and chronic diseases.”

 Hunter has its share of campus protests.
 Archive Picture.